Yoann85/ELEC-E8101-Digital-Control/README.md

 git commit -m "my first commit" git push --set-upstream origin master
 ```
-If you have a problem, tell me.
+If you have a problem, please tell me.
 For all next moficication, `git push` without following parameters is enough.
-Don't forget to `git pull` every time you wnat to work on the project so have the latest versions of files.
+Don't forget to `git pull` every time you want to work on the project to have the latest versions of files.

 # Useful commands

-To get latest version from github
+To get latest versions from github
 ```
 git pull
 ```